sgillespie/lambda-calculus/doc/system-f.md

 are based on type systems similar to System F, including Haskell (System FC [4]), and ML (Hindley-Milner [5]).

+# Simple Types
+In System F, all values must have a type.
+Simple types can either be actual types, or type variables.
+For example, suppose we have a Boolean type and valid values are true and false.

+    true : Boolean
+    false : Boolean

 # References
 1. [System F](https://en.wikipedia.org/wiki/System_F).
 Wikipedia: The Free Encyclopedia
 2. Types and Programming Languages.
 Benjamin C. Pierce